Skip to content

 # Use the agent

-result = await executor.ainvoke({
+result = await agent.ainvoke({

-"input": "What's 2+2?
-Also remember that I like math."
+"messages": [("human", "What's 2+2?
+Also remember that I like math.")]

 })